 A thinker is proficient in the ways of logic and reason.
 Logic, at its ultimate, has eventually to lead to realizations like the hard-hitting reality of the solitary, incommunicable cranial experience that we call life and how it carries no meaning in itself.
-In the typical thinker’s mind, unless denial kicks in, such realizations may lead to exaggerated situations.
+In the typical thinker’s mind, unless denial kicks in, such realizations may lead to unfavourably exaggerated situations.
 However, rare few people come in terms with this reality and arm themselves with the acceptance of this knowledge.
 These people possess a kind of power that can severely twist amateur thinkers’ trains of thought.

 The Thinker’s Plight

 It is a world of lies and invisible oppression that we live in.
-Our lives are in constant submission to a second-level bluff – we are made to create needs in order to need to fulfil them.
+Our lives are in constant submission to a second-level bluff – we are made to create needs in order to fulfil them.
 We’re probably eventually going to die doing so – there seems to be no escaping this madhouse.
 So while we’re at it, we might as well explore the only ocean that this neurotic world cannot touch – the unique world of solitude that we all carry within us.
 It is where the bones of all conspiracy lie.
 A place where truer knowledge dwells, untainted by the ways of the outside world.
-A knowledge so powerful for your soul it can either fuel your flame to raging fires or effortlessly blow it out.
+A knowledge so powerful for your soul it can either fuel your flame to raging fires or blow it out effortlessly.
 It is the One Ring that has almost always corrupted its bearers.

 Coincidently, when you reach the depths of your own being is when you begin realize how it all began.
 How vulnerable you were to the slightest ideological influence.
 How you were distracted from the things that really mattered.
 How you got tricked into believing in a world you fancied beyond reason and how you were convinced to get into the mindless pursuit of attaining to it.
 How, unknowingly, you’d put your trust in the hands of everyone but yourself…